maxmakesmagic/ormos/archive/en/articles/archive/feature/2021/05/booster-fun-modern-horizons-2-2021-05-21.md

 For *Modern Horizons* 2, there are 153 foil-etched cards to be discovered in Collector Booster packs, including basic lands, new-to-Modern reprints, retro frame cards, and *Modern Horizons* cards with the retro frame treatment.
 The combination of traditional foil and foil-etched treatments with the new frames opens new dimensions to explore in visual quality, coolness, and collectability.

+Before we move on to the next treatment, take a look at this foil-etched basic land and foil-etched retro frame Rishadan Dockhand:

+>
+> And now a look at the Foil Etched version of Rishadan Dockhand in its Retro frame!
+Regular and Traditional Foil versions of Retro Frame MH2 cards can be found in all boosters, but this Foil Etched treatment is exclusive to Collector Boosters. [pic.twitter.com/OtCR2IrQ3u](https://t.co/OtCR2IrQ3u)
+>
+>
+> — Magic: The Gathering (@wizards\_magic) [May 24, 2021](https://twitter.com/wizards_magic/status/1396923884889202690?ref_src=twsrc%5Etfw)

 Borderless and Extended-Art Treatments
 --------------------------------------